Skip to main content

 Next steps

 Payments are processed through a Payment Isolation Gateway Interface (PIGI) iframe.
-Refer to the Payment Interface page for information on setting up the PIGI.
+Refer to the Payment Interface page for information on setting up PIGI.